Matheus-De-Souzaa/Matheus-De-Souzaa/README.md

 ## 🧠 About Me

-I'm a Full-Stack Software Engineer with solid experience building scalable web applications, robust REST APIs, and data-driven solutions.
-Currently working close to a Software Engineering role, I thrive at the intersection of clean architecture and real-world delivery.
+I'm a Full-Stack Software Engineer with hands-on experience building web applications, REST APIs, and scalable backend systems, with a focus on C#, Blazor, and .NET — while also bringing experience with Node.js, PHP (Laravel), and React across real-world projects.

-My stack spans the full lifecycle — from crafting responsive UIs to designing backend services and optimizing databases.
-I enjoy solving complex problems, writing maintainable code, and continuously leveling up my craft.
+I'm driven by clean architecture, quality code, and continuous improvement — always looking to grow toward mid-level and beyond.

 - 🔨 Currently working with **C#**, **Blazor**, and **.NET** ecosystem
 - 🌐 Experienced in **Node.js**, **PHP (Laravel)**, **React**